belzecue/BimDav_godot-rollback-netcode/README.md

 network traffic between those two peers.
 The pair of peers can be selected in the "Settings" dialog.

-The orange line, represents the number of rollbacks performed on a given "tick frame", allowing you to easily see how many mispredictions occurred and during which portions of the match.
+The orange line represents the number of rollbacks performed on a given "tick frame", allowing you to easily see how many mispredictions occurred and during which portions of the match.